SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

-all creative processes in the universe -- as in, those involving the act of creating - can be boiled down to one irrational number, which she calls “the ultimate constant.”
+all creative processes in the universe -- as in, those involving the act of creating - can be boiled down to one irrational number, which she calls "the ultimate constant.”
 To that end, Constant observes all manner of phenomena, ranging from galactic formations to new species being born to sentients'